Guide - The Best of Park City

 Best Places to Stay Near Main Street Park City

 Main Street provides the quintessential Park City experience—historic architecture, walkable dining and shopping, and the vibrant energy that defines our town's character.
-Staying in or near this area places you at the heart of the community, with access to restaurants, galleries, and nightlife without requiring transportation.
+Staying in or near this area places you at the heart of the community, with access to restaurants, galleries, shops, and nightlife without requiring transportation.

-Boutique Hotels
+Boutique and Standard Hotels

 Washington School House: This restored 1889 schoolhouse now operates as an intimate luxury property.
 The historic character, ski valet service, and heated pool create a distinctive experience steps from Main Street.